ipspace/blog/content/posts/2023/03/netlab-dhcp-relay.md

    Hostname: user
 ```

-There's just a tiny glitch in the printout: the DHCP relay is forwarding DHCP requests to 10.0.0.1, but the DHCP client claims it's talking with DHCP server with IP address 10.1.0.2 -- the LAN interface IPv4 address of the DHCP server.
+There seems to be a tiny glitch in the printout: the DHCP relay is forwarding DHCP requests to 10.0.0.1, but the DHCP client claims it's talking with DHCP server with IP address 10.1.0.2 -- the LAN interface IPv4 address of the DHCP server.
 The change of IP address is a perfect implementation of RFC 2131 which [says](https://www.rfc-editor.org/rfc/rfc2131#section-4.1):

 > If the server has received a message through a DHCP relay agent, the server SHOULD choose an address from the interface on which the message was recieved [sic] as the 'server identifier' (unless the server has other, better information on which to make its choice).